Summer Reading

 AP European History

-Purchase A History of Western Society (13th Edition) then read and annotate Chapter 14, “European Exploration and Conquest.”
-(Order online using this link.)
-Further details and instructions can be found in this PDF.
+In A History of Western Society (13th Edition), read and annotate Chapter 14, “European Exploration and Conquest.”
+Further details and instructions can be found in the 2024 AP European History Summer Letter.